-Also standing on on embroidered scarf (rushnyk) in front of the Tetrapod.
+Also standing on an embroidered scarf (rushnyk) in front of the Tetrapod.

-Being lead by be priest three times around the Tetrapod, for the Ceremonial Walk.
+Being led by the priest three times around the Tetrapod, for the Ceremonial Walk.

 Sharing the Common Cup, which for this wedding was the cup used by Groom’s father during Passover Seder, and other family dinners.

-Also, the Ave Maria was sang by a soloist, while the Bride prayed at the altar of Virgin Mary, asking for a blessing of fertility, and being thankful for her husband.
+Also, the Ave Maria was sung by a soloist, while the Bride prayed at the altar of the Virgin Mary, asking for a blessing of fertility, and being thankful for her husband.